Why United Kingdom

 Ongoing Annual Compliance

-File: Confirmation Statement (£34 online) with Companies House; Annual Accounts at Companies House (within 9 months of year-end, publicly visible); SA800 Partnership Tax Return with HMRC.
+File: Confirmation Statement (applicable Companies House filing fee) with Companies House; Annual Accounts at Companies House (publicly visible); SA800 Partnership Tax Return with HMRC (deadlines vary).
 Each member also files their own Self Assessment return.

 LLP vs. Private Limited Company (Ltd)